Protesters clash with police in India after late night cremation of gang rape victim

 Uttar Pradesh, which is ruled by Prime Minister Narendra Modi’s Bharatiya Janata Party, ranks as the most unsafe state for women in the country.

-Protesters in Hathras were met by police who charged them with batons, a witness said.
+Protesters in the Uttar Pradesh city of Hathras were met by police who charged them with batons, a witness said.

+Angry protesters, many wearing masks to ward off the novel coronavirus, scuffled with police in New Delhi.

+“I’m here to show the UP government, and people that are ignorant towards caste-based privilege and caste-based violence, that enough is enough,” said 26-year-old Shambhavi, as she and dozens of protesters chanted anti-government slogans in the centre of the capital.

 Our Standards: The Thomson Reuters Trust Principles.